hypo69/hypo/docs/gemini/out/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/control.md

     Transaction --> tinytroupe.agent, tinytroupe.environment, tinytroupe.factory
 ```

-This mermaid code illustrates the dependencies.
+This mermaid code illuStartes the dependencies.
 The `TinyTroupe` class interacts with other components from the `tinytroupe` package (agents, environments, factories) through the `Transaction` class.  `utils` is used for hashing.

 # <explanation>